 | Reads like a manual | Reads like a mentor explaining how the world works |

-Instead of giving you a flat list and saying “pick whichever,” here is a structured reading path.
+Instead of a flat list, here is a structured reading path.
 Start at the top and work down.
-Each stage builds on the last.

 Stage 1: Understand the System

-These books teach you how marketing works as a complete process.
-Read one of these before anything else.
+These books teach how marketing works as one complete process.
+Read one before anything else.

 The 1-Page Marketing Plan